tmoux/nominal-wyvern/README.md

 ## TODO
 * Check that nested type declarations work
 * Check for valid shape usage (probably at the same time, throw errors as needed)
+* Allow general exprs in function calls (desugar when binding)
 * Look into the extra edges rules
 * Later: REPL for typing/subtyping queries